The Racer (Kings Island): Design

-The Racer features an out and back roller coaster layout with two identical tracks that run parallel to one another.
-Unlike earlier racing coasters, Allen took the unique approach of splitting both tracks apart into separate structures prior to the first turn.
-The design allows for two trains to race in similar fashion from start to finish, making similar turns and traversing the same length.
+The Racer features an out-and-back roller coaster layout with two identical tracks that run parallel to one another.
+Unlike earlier racing coasters, Allen took the unique approach of splitting both tracks apart into separate structures before the first turn.
+The design allows for two trains to race similarly from start to finish, making similar turns and traversing the same length.
 Previously, racing designs would keep both tracks side-by-side throughout the entire course of the ride.

 After leaving the station, trains pass through turnarounds, travel over transfer tracks, and merge at the base of the lift hill.
 They ascend an 88 ft lift hill, followed by an 88 ft first drop and two small airtime hills.
 The trains then reach a large airtime hill, also known as a camelback, before splitting up into separate structures.
 After splitting, each train passes over another small airtime hill before rising into a turnaround to begin the return trip.
 After descending the turnaround hill, the trains reach a medium hill where the tracks rejoin the main structure.
 They race back over a series of smaller hills until reaching the final brake run at the station.

 An early concept differed from the final version, which had both lift hills split apart.
 Trains would then enter a spiraling drop and race through a series of airtime hills along the outside of the track.
-At the turnaround, the tracks turned toward one another creating a near miss element as the tracks joined up, allowing the trains to race side-by-side back to the station.
+At the turnaround, the tracks turned toward one another, creating a near-miss element as the tracks joined up, allowing the trains to race side-by-side back to the station.
 Another early concept was closer to the final version, except the camelback hill at the split was positioned after the turnaround instead of before it.

 Trivia

 The Racer is one of four wooden roller coasters within the park.
 The other three are The Beast, Woodstock Express, and Mystic Timbers.

 Don Helbig holds several park records.
-Among these, he holds the record for most times riding the Racer, which as of 2008 was nearly 12,000.
+Among these, he holds the record for the most times riding the Racer, which as of 2008 was nearly 12,000.